dpaleka/consistency-forecasting/src/common/README.md

 The licensing of this code is governed by [LICENSE](LICENSE).

 ## .env
 Create an .env file with your OPENAI_API_KEY, and other secrets, if necessary.
+Place it in the root of the project, similar to [.env.example](../../.env.example).

 ## OpenRouter
 Most models can alternatively be called in OpenAI-compliant format through [OpenRouter](https://openrouter.ai/).